2022–2023 DrPH Student Handbook

 The Certificate in Food Systems responds to an escalating need to empower new leaders with the capacity to create innovative solutions to pressing food and agriculture challenges.
 Building on UC Berkeley’s strength as a multi-disciplinary pioneer in food systems studies, the Certificate in Food Systems will prepare Masters and Doctoral students to think critically about the multi-level, multi-system factors that affect food production, distribution, and consumption locally, nationally, and globally.

-Maternal, Child and Adolescent Health
+Maternal, Child and Adolescent Health – Paused until 2023

 The field of maternal, child, and adolescent health aims to promote and protect the health status and well-being of women, infants, children, adolescents, and their families.
 The Maternal, Child & Adolescent Health Specialty Area furthers this goal through excellence in training, research, continuing education, service, and advocacy.
 This speciality is not accepting applicants for the 2022-23 Academic Year.

 As the U.S. population becomes increasingly multicultural, the Specialty Area in Multicultural Health prepares students to take a leadership role in addressing the challenges and opportunities afforded by these changing demographics.